Morriseylab/SeuratViewer/README.md

 # SeuratViewer
-R Shiny website for viewing single cell RNA-Seq data analysed using [Seurat.](https://satijalab.org/seurat/) Seurat is also hosted on GitHub.
+R Shiny website for viewing single cell RNA-Seq data analysed using [Seurat (version 3).](https://satijalab.org/seurat/) Seurat is also hosted on GitHub.
 You can view the repository at

 - https://github.com/satijalab/seurat